Howland and Baker Islands: Boundary with Kiribati

 The islands are considered to be a part of the Phoenix Islands, the rest of which are in Kiribati.
 The Winslow Reef borders the Howland-Baker EEZ, but is in Kiribati.
 The PacIOOS mentions that Winslow Reef is "on the southeast boundary line of the EEZ".
 The EEZ boundary lies halfway between Baker Island and McKean Island.

 Kiribati, as traced by the 1995 realignment of the International Date Line, arcs around Howland and Baker Islands as well as the US Possession Jarvis Island, from the west to the south and to the east.
 For example while the Winslow Reef in Kiribati is to the southeast of Howland and Baker Islands, the capital of Kiribati is on the Tarawa archipelago, and lies 625 nmi to the west of Howland.

 After the Pacific Leaders Forum met in August 2009, Kiribati invited the U.S. to add Howland and Baker to its Phoenix Islands Protected Area to create its Phoenix Ocean Arc concept.
-In November 2014, U.S. Secretary of the Interior Sally Jewell joined Republic of Kiribati President Anote Tong to sign a Cooperative Arrangement to coordinate and jointly support research and conservation activities for nearly 490,000 square nautical miles in the Pacific Remote Islands Marine National Monument (Monument) in the United States and the Phoenix Islands Protected Area (PIPA) in Kiribati.
+In November 2014, U.S. Secretary of the Interior Sally Jewell joined Republic of Kiribati President Anote Tong to sign a Cooperative Arrangement to coordinate and jointly support research and conservation activities for nearly 490000 sqnmi in the Pacific Remote Islands Marine National Monument (Monument) in the United States and the Phoenix Islands Protected Area (PIPA) in Kiribati.

 Boundary enforcement

-In 2005, the U.S. Coast Guard seized a $3,000,000 purse seiner two miles from the Howland-Baker EEZ border with Kiribati, and a year later the case went to the federal District Court of Guam.
+In 2005, the U.S. Coast Guard seized a $3,000,000 purse seiner 2 mi from the Howland-Baker EEZ border with Kiribati, and a year later the case went to the federal District Court of Guam.
 The jurisdiction in Guam is provided by the 1976 Magnuson–Stevens Fishery Conservation and Management Act.